AMReX-Fluids/AMReX-Hydro/Docs/source/Godunov.rst

 ..
 FIXME?
 It appears that for use_forces_in_trans, they're added both before upwinding to define the advective velocity AND before upwinding to define the transverse velocities.
 That doesn't quite seem right...
 Ooops, I was making a local var into a pointer.
 What the code does is create a local var (twice) and then add the forcing term only to the local var.
 So the effect is the results have the correct factor of the forcing terms in there (not 2x as I was worried about).

-Next, boundary conditions are enforced on domain faces as decribed in :ref:`bcs` #2.
+Next, boundary conditions are enforced on domain faces as described in :ref:`bcs` #2.
 Note that this means face-based values lying within the physical boundary but not exactly on the boundary face (e.g. values located on the y-faces of ghost cells abutting the x-boundary but not on the y-boundary) do not have boundary conditions enforced at this point.